Learning development: One-to-one provision

+Allied areas of practice

 Information literacy

-Information literacy is sometimes seen as learning development, but also has its own distinct body of practice and literature.
+Information literacy is sometimes seen as Learning Development, but also has its own distinct body of practice and literature.

 According to the SCONUL Working Group on Information Literacy (2011: 3), Information Literacy is, "an umbrella term which encompasses concepts such as digital, visual and media literacies, academic literacy, information handling, information skills, data curation and data management."

 SCONUL's seven pillars of information literacy are: